-Over the next couple of months, we will share a breakdown of ideal qualities and skills for each different role based on what the needs are in the changing commercial environment of today.
+On our blog we share a breakdown of ideal qualities and skills for many different roles based on what the needs are in the changing commercial environment of today.

-As we have recently run our 'Receptionist of The Year' Award in progress for both Leeds and Manchester businesses, the ‘all important' receptionist role is our first of the series.
+As we have recently run our 'Receptionist of The Year' Award in progress for the West Yorkshire region the ‘all important' receptionist role is our first of the series.

 Before we start, something important to highlight.